 Vanessa received her Ph.D. in Neuroscience at University of Illinois at Chicago in 2013.
 She is a native Midwesterner who moved to New Orleans and joined the BANGLaboratory as a postdoctoral researcher.
 After two years she began working for BioTek and still spends her free time jumping out of airplanes.

-Saihariharan, also known as Sai, is a junior at Tulane University studying Neuroscience and French.
+Saihariharan, also known as Sai, studied Neuroscience and French at Tulane.
 He was drawn to the BANGL community due to the interdisciplinary focus of neuroscience and public health as well as the immediate effects the research has on understanding development in infants.
-His previous research experiences and years of volunteering in the healthcare community has influenced his decision to pursue a MD/PhD in clinical neurobiology research.
-In his free time, he likes to play frisbee, run for pleasure, explore restaurants and coffee shops, read books, and go on cool outdoor adventures.
+Sai is currently getting his M.D. at Tulane School of Medicine, class of 2023.

 Hanan Rimawi, B.S.